 Want to learn how to build a potent yoga practice that is accessible to all?
-Join Chair Yoga 101, our four-week, live-streamed workshop led by Accessible Yoga founder Jivana Heyman.
-You'll explore safe, effective chair adaptations of yoga asana, along with meditation and pranayama.
-Class starts June 30.
+Join Chair Yoga 101, our five-week workshop led by Accessible Yoga founder Jivana Heyman.
+You’ll explore safe, effective chair adaptations of yoga asana, along with meditation and pranayama.
 Sign up today!

 Do you ever find yourself clenching your jaw waiting for something bad to happen?
 Or waking up in the morning with a sense of dread?
 Whether they come in small doses or huge heart-stopping moments of panic, these feelings can be traced back to fear, which can be debilitating, producing a gnawing anxiety that sucks the joy out of life.